Phase Object Reconstruction for 4D-STEM using Deep Learning: Materials Methods

 where $\psi_{out}(\vec{k})$ is the exit wave, $\delta$ is a phonon configuration$(t)$-dependent difference and $\langle\rangle$ denotes the average over $t$.
 This formalism gives us access to the average, coherent, complex wave function.
 We use this wave function of the central CBED of the 3x3 kernel as labels (i.e. the ground truth training target) and the CBED intensities of all patterns in the kernel, as given in equation \ref{eq:exit_wave} as features (i.e. the CNN input).
 Only low order aberration parameters $\Delta f$ and $C_{s}$ of $\chi(\vec{k})$ (equation \ref{eq:aberration}) are considered as they are unavoidable and typically have the strongest influence.
 We assume that including these effects phenomenologically with a constant, small $C_{s}$ and corresponding Scherzer defocus is sufficient.
-This reduces the parameter space considerably but also implies that the method is (for now) limited to aberration corrected, well adjusted microscopes. \\ Further, the dataset includes the CBED-size in $\angstrom^{-1}$, the aperture size and the acceleration voltage, which allows the computation of the probe function $\psi_{in}(\vec{k})$ within the data pre-processing pipeline during the training using equations \ref{eq:psi_in} and \ref{eq:aberration}.
-Also the effect of finite electron doses is applied as a data augmentation step during the training, assuming only Poisson noise.
+Temporal and spatial incoherence are also not taken into account.
+This reduces the parameter space considerably but also implies that the method is (for now) limited to aberration corrected, well adjusted microscopes. \\ Further, the dataset includes the CBED-size in $\SI{}{\angstrom}^{-1}$, the aperture size and the acceleration voltage, which allows the computation of the probe function $\psi_{in}(\vec{k})$ within the data pre-processing pipeline during the training using equations \ref{eq:psi_in} and \ref{eq:aberration}.
+Also the effect of finite electron dose is applied as a data augmentation step during the training, assuming only Poisson noise.
+To accommodate the possibility that there may be no specimen interacting with the beam, another augmentation step replaces the CBEDs with the probe function intensity with a 3\% chance.
 An example of the resulting training sample inputs and labels is illustrated in figure \ref{fig:in_out} in the "input" and "ground truth" panels respectively.
 All parameters describing the dataset are summarized in table \ref{tab:parameter_space}.
+Visualizations of the parameter distributions are shown in supplementary information (figure S.1).
+The data generation code was published open source under \url{https://github.com/ThFriedrich/ap_data_generation}, as well as the training dataset used \citep{friedrich_thomas_2022_6971200}.